Updated November 10, 2023

 Difference Between Positive Economics vs Normative Economics

-Thus Positive Economics about the facts and the practical situations in the Economy whereas Normative Economic deals with the judgmental part or what should have to do?
-Positive Economy mainly deals with the practical Causes and Relationships in the economy.
-So the argument related to the positive economy generally varies from person to person.
+Thus, Positive Economics is about the facts and the practical situations in the Economy, whereas Normative economics deals with the critical part of what we should have to do.
+A positive Economy mainly deals with the practical Causes and Relationships in the economy.
+The argument related to the positive economy generally varies from person to person.
 The truthfulness of the statement can be known as the facts and data are available.
-The thesis under this part of economic is objective in nature.
-The Normative Economy deals with statements related to fictional opinions.
+The thesis under this part of economics is objective.
+Thus, The Normative Economy deals with statements related to fictional opinions.

 Positive Economics vs Normative Economics (Infographics)

 Below is the top 7 difference between Positive Economics vs Normative Economics: